 When you think of an external aerodynamics simulation, the first thing you need to quantify is the drag of the body under test.
 For example, if you want to analyze an airplane or a car, we would mainly focus on the three dominant design parameters such as lift, drag and the pitch moment.
 This article describes what to do on the example of the drag coefficient, but the other ones are applied with the same workflow.

 This can be achieved through using SimScale, by simply setting the result outputs as described below.
 You find this menu under result control → forces and moment coefficients.

 Lift and Drag Direction

 You need to assign those according to your coordinate system.
-Like the following picture demonstrates, drag pulls the aircraft back.
-In our example, drag is in the positive x-direction.
+Like the picture above demonstrates, drag pulls the aircraft back.
+In our example, drag is in the positive X-direction.
 This is why we need to set the value for X-axis as 1 for the drag.
 Accordingly, looking at the Lift direction, the Y-axis is 1 and the Pitch axis corresponds to the Z-axis in this case.

 Freestream velocity is the velocity of your airplane or vehicle in most cases.
 You can choose the inlet velocity here.